NSXBet/blazesub/PERFORMANCE.md

 - 50.8% faster than the worker pool implementation
 - 34.4% faster than MochiMQTT for basic publishing
 - 52.3% faster than the worker pool and 31.7% faster than MochiMQTT under concurrent load
+- Able to deliver 84.7 million messages per second to 1000 subscribers

 While MochiMQTT excels at subscription management operations, BlazeSub with direct goroutines offers the best overall performance for high-throughput message publishing scenarios while maintaining excellent memory efficiency.